Frank Lampard: Everton to stick by manager despite growing threat of Premier League relegation

 Were Everton to be relegated, they would find themselves in significant financial difficulty, with very few members of the first-team squad on contracts that automatically reduce if the club finds itself in the Championship, Sky Sports News understands.

-That would likely mean a complete overhaul of the squad is inevitable.
+That would likely mean a complete overhaul of the squad would be inevitable.

 Last month Everton revealed a £121m loss for the period to June 2021 - the third successive year of deficits in excess of £100m.